FRACerqueira/PromptPlus/PromptPlus/README.txt

 ﻿**Welcome to PromptPlus**

 Interactive command-line toolkit for **C#** with powerful controls.
-PromptPlus was developed in c# with the **netstandard2.1** target framework, with compatibility for:
+PromptPlus was developed in c# with the **netstandard2.1, .NET 5 AND .NET6 ** target frameworks, with compatibility for:

 - .NET Core 3.1, 5.X, 6.X
 - NET Framework 4.8